wesleywerner/aliverl/spec.md

         * leftright: patrols left and right, turning around when blocked.
         * sniffer: follows the player's scent if on the trail.

-**level defines**

-* type: ai
-    * defines an enemy object.
-* type: player
-    * sets the player object on a level. this is the one required object on any level.
-* type: friend
-    * friends do not fight
-* property: exit
-    * interacting with this object exits the level and moves to the next.

 ~~~python
     # The title and description of this story
     title = 'in the beginning...'